 Replacing old windows can help to enhance the look of your home, improve your home’s value, as well as to add comfort to your home and provide energy savings.
 Our replacement window buying guide can help you learn which materials, types, and features are most important to consider.
-Thompson Creek Window Company specializes in replacement window installation.

 How to Choose Replacement Windows

-What is the Cost of Replacement Windows?
+What is the Cost of New Windows?

 Types of Windows

 When looking at different types of windows, there are different styles to consider, depending on your specific needs and wants.
-When considering the different types of windows for your home, here are a few styles to look into:
+When considering the different types of windows for your home, here are a few popular styles to look into:

 Awning & Hopper Style Windows

 Awning windows hinge at the top and open at the bottom, making them perfect fits for kitchens and bathrooms.
 On the other hand, hopper windows hinge at the bottom and open at the top, and are ideal for most basements.

 Casement windows can be installed as a single window, paired with another casement (creating a twin structure) or leveraged in a bay window structure.
 This style of windows hinge at the side and open via an effortless crank operating system that allows for easy cleaning from inside your home.
 Built with a durable frame, the casement window adds protection, functionality, and energy savings.